mehulagg/gitlab/doc/topics/autodevops/index.md

 exists.

-If a [CI/CD configuration file](../../ci/yaml/README.md) is present in the project, it continues to be used whether or not Auto DevOps is enabled.
+If a [CI/CD configuration file](../../ci/yaml/README.md) is present in the project, it isn't changed and won't be affected by Auto DevOps.

 ### At the project level